Unlock the key to longevity in our free guide. DOWNLOAD NOW.

 Compared to moderate-intensity treadmill exercise, CAROL workouts are more time-efficient (just 10% of the exercise time) and studies show that they offer an almost twofold improvement in fitness levels.

+Both treadmills and stationary bikes are excellent for cardiovascular fitness, weight loss, and overall health.
 If you are simply looking for a machine that will provide some cardio in your fitness routine, both are good options.

 Generally, the treadmill burns a lot of calories and provides an intense workout, but the risk of treadmill injuries is higher.